truehostcloud/flows-cloud/apps/docs/README.md

 - Overview - page with general information about Flows with quick links to most important pages
 - Getting started
-  - Install Flows - how to install the Flows SDK - cloud or local
+  - ✅ Install Flows - how to install the Flows SDK - cloud or local
   - Create your first flow - how to create a flow and publish it from start to finish
-  - Concepts - how Flows work - organizations, projects, flows (cloud vs local)...
+  - ✅ Concepts - how Flows work - organizations, projects, flows (cloud vs local)...
-- Organization setup
-  - Organizations - what are organizations, what do they hold, how to configure them
-  - Manage members - how to add/remove members, how invites work
-- Project setup
-  - Projects - what are projects, what do they hold, how to configure them
-  - Allowed domains - what are allowed domains, how to configure them
 - Create flows
   - Create a flow - how to create a flow, what are the options, cloud vs local
-  - Steps editor - how to use the steps editor
+  - ✅ Steps editor - how to use the steps editor
   - Selecting elements - how to select the right element in your app
-  - What steps are available - describe all step types, what they do, how to configure them
-  - Frequency - how to configure frequency and what the options mean
+  - ✅ Frequency - how to configure frequency and what the options mean
   - Targeting - how to configure targeting and how to send the properties (basics with link to SDK docs)
-  - Testing a flow - how to test a flow
+  - ✅ Testing a flow - how to test a flow
-  - Publishing a flow - how to publish a flow
+  - ✅ Publishing a flow - how to publish a flow
+- ✅ Step types - describe all step types, what they do, how to configure them
 - Manage flows
   - Flow versioning - what are versions ans when do they get created
   - Flow analytics - what data we collect and how to view it
 - Update flows
   - How updating flows work - how to update a flow, what happens to the old version, users, analytics
   - Publish a new version - how to publish a new version
+- Organization setup
+  - Organizations - what are organizations, what do they hold, how to configure them
+  - Manage members - how to add/remove members, how invites work
+- Project setup
+  - Projects - what are projects, what do they hold, how to configure them
+  - Allowed domains - what are allowed domains, how to configure them
 - Analytics
 - Integrations
 - Billing